alefernacas/3DKnapsack/README.md

 ## Description

 The problem involves optimizing the arrangement of boxes within a three-dimensional container to maximize the total value, while respecting space and weight constraints.
 The implementations provide two solution methods:
 - **Greedy**: Prioritizes boxes based on value density, using a heuristic approach.
+This type of approach allows us to achieve significantly lower execution times.
 - **Branch and Bound**: Finds an optimal solution by exploring all possible combinations, with pruning for improved efficiency.
+The fact of exploring all possible combinations implies a higher execution time.

 ## Files